acarokan/MyESClone/README.md

 # MyESClone

-Express Scribe Like Program with PySide6
+Express scribe-like program made with PySide6

 ffmpeg is required